 1. Report it to the police

 If the theft is still in progress, dial 999.
 If it's already happened, dial 101 (non-emergency number) or visit your local police station.
-If your bike has been taken from a train or tube station, call the British Transport Police.
+If your bike has been taken from a train or tube station, contact the British Transport Police.

-2. Inform your insurance company
+2. Tell your insurance company

 Do this straight after you've contacted the police, providing them with the same full details.